How to Master Email Automation in 5 Easy Steps

 Customers love being rewarded for their loyalty.
 It’s a breath of fresh air when they’re used to seeing new customers getting preferential treatment.

-What’s more, rewarding loyalty increases retention.
+What’s more, rewarding loyalty increases customer retention.
 Email automation makes this simple.
 You can trigger emails based on:

 - Regular purchasing habits